-Cinema Day, presented by Film Hub NI (part of the Film Audience Network), is a new initiative which celebrates 120 years of film exhibition in Northern Ireland.
+In an exciting and ambitious new initiative, Film Hub NI (part of the Film Audience Network), presented Cinema Day 2016, celebrating 120 years of film exhibition in Northern Ireland.

 From the first screening at The Alhambra, North Street in Belfast in 1896 right up to current events at cinemas and festivals, Northern Irish audiences have always loved the magic of the silver screen and what better way to celebrate this than with £1 classics, historical talks, documentaries, animations, screenings in inventive places and much more!
-Check out the events, grab some friends and indulge in a little cinema magic with Film Hub NI!
+Audiences across Northern Ireland were encouraged to check out the events, grab some friends and indulge in a little cinema magic with Film Hub NI!

 Second Chance Cinema

-Alternative Documentary selected from the rich history of left-field, cinematic documentaries made by Northern Irish film makers in their favourite Ormeau spot, The Pavilion, Belfast.
+Alternative documentary selected from the rich history of left-field, cinematic documentaries made by Northern Irish film makers, and screened in their favourite Ormeau spot, The Pavilion, Belfast.